top of page

 It involves abruptly interrupting or disturbing a person's or an animal's state of calm, composure, or concentration, eliciting a startled response such as a jump, a gasp, or a quick movement.
 This reaction is often triggered by a sudden loud noise, a sudden unexpected event, or an unforeseen action that catches the individual or the creature off guard.
 The purpose of startling is to momentarily disrupt the individual's or the animal's focus, drawing their immediate attention to the surprising stimulus, and often resulting in a brief period of heightened alertness or increased vigilance.

-Example sentences of startle
+Example sentences containing startle

 1. Dogs that bark loudly startle me every time I pass by that house.